kartverket/smseagle-proxy/README.md

     c. add smseagle-proxy as an outgoing webhook
 4. to rebuild smseagle-proxy and get logs run "docker compose up --build skyline"
 ```

+### sending requests
+other than an oncall json we need also a header with the `phonenumber` key.